Three Foundational Voyages

 Liberation

-That hope came true in April, 1945, when Royal Marines “threw open the gates to welcome liberating forces: tanks, armored cars, trucks, guns, motorcycles and all kinds of equipment.
+That hope came true in April, 1945, when British Royal Marines “threw open the gates to welcome liberating forces: tanks, armored cars, trucks, guns, motorcycles and all kinds of equipment.
 As they roared through the gates, how we cheered and cheered until we were hoarse.
 The commander of the regiment hoisted a Union Jack up on the flag pole which we had erected a short time before.
 Then he jumped up on the top of a carrier and called out ‘GENTLEMEN, YOU ARE FREE!’
 How we cheered and cheered!
 Then a Scottish army band struck up the tune ‘God Save the King,’ and, since most of the men were British, how they did sing!
 How they wept!
 It was hard to realize that now the war was over and we were free and could go home.”[8]

-After years of decompression and re-adjustment to freedom, both Brothers Andrew and George Aimé finally made it to Basutoland after its name became Lesotho, where their missionary desire became reality.
+After several years of decompression and re-adjustment to freedom, both Brothers Andrew and George Aimé finally made it to Basutoland after its name became Lesotho, where their missionary desire became reality.

 Conclusion of Foundational Voyages